Religious Education (RE) & Worship

 RE and Worship Biography

 Mrs. Scott is the subject leader for RE and Worship.
 She attends Hesketh Bank Christian Centre where she is part of the Worship team.
 Mrs. Scott is assisted by a highly proactive RE and Worship governor, Mrs. Hendy-Ibbs who plays a vital role in monitoring RE and Worship and reporting to governors regarding standards and practice in our school.
+They are also ably asisted in the planning and implementation of whole school events of a regular basis by the Church and School Group (CaS group), our Worship Team made up of four children from Year 6 and the School Council, two children from each junior class, democratically chosen by their peers.
+Worship Team also regularly take part in Whole School Worship.

 Statement of Intent, Implementation and Impact.